 Tual’s report cited music-industry experts who accused Parker of “self-dealing and overreaching,” according to Nash.
 The 50% he took from Presley’s earnings was out of line with industry norms, Tual found, noting that a commission of 10% to 15% of a star’s earnings was standard for personal managers.

 Rumors about the arrangement had circulated previously, Nash writes, and in 1968, a journalist asked Parker: “Is it true that you take fifty percent of everything Elvis earns?”
 Parker’s response was, “That’s not true at all.
 He takes fifty percent of everything I earn.”

 The response illuminates Parker’s reasoning.
-He had no other clients; Presley’s career was Parker’s life’s work, which was considerable especially in the years when Presley withdrew into drug abuse.
-Nash writes: “The Colonel spent many more hours plying the Elvis trade than Elvis did.”
+He had no other clients; Presley’s career was Parker’s life’s work, which was considerable, especially in the years when Presley withdrew into drug abuse.
+Nash writes: “The Colonel spent many more hours playing the Elvis trade than Elvis did.”

 Tual’s report revealed the depth of Parker’s financial power.
 In 1980, Tual estimated that Parker had defrauded the Presley estate of an estimated $7 million to $8 million in just the three preceding years.
 Tual also cited poor management: Parker had never registered Presley with BMI, an organization that manages music rights.
 Some 33 songs for which Presley is credited therefore earned him no songwriting royalties.

 Among the most damning evidence was Parker’s 1973 agreement allowing RCA to buy out the rights to Presley’s 700 songs.
 In the deal, Parker received $6.2 million over seven years.
 Presley received $4.6 million.

 In 1982, the estate sued Parker for contract manipulations and exploitation for personal gain.
 An out-of-court settlement was reached that year and fully resolved in 1983.